 “Drive fast,” she said.
 “Just keep going faster.”

-She knew that the car that she was sitting in was real, but she may as well have been looking at shadows in a mist.
-It had been months since she had lived in a solid world.
-Now she was trapped in the pain of the day that it changed.
+She knew that the car and the road were real, but she saw only shadows in a mist.
+She had always lived in a solid world; now she was trapped in the pain of the day that it ended.

 She is getting her daughter ready for school.
 She has put her into a crisp, clean dress and brightly polished shoes, and is giving her hair a final brushing.
 “I mustn’t go to school, Mam.
 I’m poorly.
 I’ve got a tummy ache.”